 It is the normal of many families like ours and seriously, most are blindsided.

-In the midst, we are asked to meet up wit five people who are interested in helping foster children and fostering adoptive families.
+In the midst, because we are leaders of a church orphan care ministry, we’ve been asked to meet up with five people who are interested in helping foster children, foster families and adoptive families.

 They asked us to come to their home an hour away some evening.

-There was a time id be giddy with passion at such a request.
+There was a time I would have been elated with passion at such a request.

 Tonight I sit here instead at a loss for word to reply to their request.
-Im just too discouraged to enthusiastically cheer on this army for the voiceless ones tonight.
-Im overwhelmed at the task of leaving our children under the care of their teen siblings and drive far away into the night.
-I fear some will act out as their teen siblings watch over them.
+I’m just too discouraged to enthusiastically cheer on an army for the voiceless ones tonight.
+I’m overwhelmed at the task of leaving our children under the care of their teen siblings and drive far away into the night.
+I know our treasures will act out when we are out of reach.

 I feel a lot of things lately.

 Mama guilt is a chain that stays around my neck.
 You see?
-It’s because im just not good enough at this.
-But I am trying 200 percent and live with a passion they will never understand until they become parents. and it’s not sufficient.
+We are just not good enough at this.
+We are trying 200 percent and live with a passion they will never understand until they become parents.
+And it’s not sufficient.

-So im praying in the dark that our Shepherd will parent in my weakness and somehow touch the lives of many more children than I could ever dare to imagine.
+So im praying in the dark that our Father above will parent me in my weakness and somehow touch the lives of many more children than I could ever dare to imagine.
 I pray that somehow, our 7 treasures will taste the love we have for them.

 …they who wait for the shall renew their strength;